chrisfrancis27/chrisfrancis27/README.md

 ## Hi there 👋

-* 👨‍💻 I’m a contract front-end & full-stack engineer
+* 👨‍💻 I’m a front-end & full-stack engineer
-* ⚛️ My toolchain-du-jour is React, Typescript and GraphQL
+* ⚛️ My stack-du-jour is React, Typescript and GraphQL
+* 🎨 I love elegant design, beautiful animation and delightful UX
 * 🔭 I’m currently building a UI editor experience for a global logistics company